kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 24: SSH Fingerprints / Host Keys (Verifying the server's identity to prevent Man-in-the-Middle fake server attacks)
 - Day 25: The CIA Triad (Confidentiality = secrecy, Integrity = unaltered data, Availability = system uptime)
 - Day 27: The AAA Framework (Authentication = Who are you? | Authorization = What can you do? | Accounting = What did you do?)
+- Day 29: Broken Access Control (When a system fails at Authorization)
+- Day 29: IDOR (Insecure Direct Object Reference - changing an ID in a URL to access another user's data)
+- Day 29: Privilege Escalation via Access Control (Changing `role=user` to `role=admin` in cookies/parameters)

 ---